 IndependenceThe County of Nice, which had belonged to the House of Savoy since 1388, was annexed to France in 1860.
-In 1904, Saint-Jean separated from Villefranche-sur-Mer and became an independent commune.
-Originally named Saint-Jean-sur-Mer, the commune took the name of Saint-Jean-Cap-Ferrat in 1907.
+In 1904, Saint-Jean separated from Villefranche-sur-Mer and became an independent municipality.
+Originally named Saint-Jean-sur-Mer, the peninsula took the name of Saint-Jean-Cap-Ferrat in 1907.

 In the Fifties, tourism started to become more summer-based and Saint-Jean-Cap-Ferrat became a fashionable sea-side resort popular with celebrities from all over the world.
 Visitors included Edith Piaf, Charlie Chaplin, Somerset Maugham, Gregory Peck, Elizabeth Taylor and Richard Burton, Jean Paul Belmondo, Roger Moore, Tony Curtis, David Niven and Romy Schneider, who got married there in 1966.
 It was also a haven for politicians such as Général de Gaulle, Valéry Giscard d’Estaing, Raymond Barre, Winston Churchill, George Bush, Bill Clinton and Boris Yeltsin.

 Famous painters also stayed in Saint-Jean-Cap-Ferrat.Henri Matisse paid many visits to Villa Natacha, owned by the art publisher Alec Tériade.
 The painter had already created a stained glass window and a ceramic mural for the villa's dining room.
 The publisher welcomed numerous artists there with whom he collaborated, including Chagall and Picasso, and even his fellow countryman Odysséas Elýtis, who won the Nobel Prize for Litterature in 1979.